NOTE: 2018 DETAILS BELOW.

 Start Time: 7am

 The Rapha Dirty 130 - the ride everyone is talking about.
-The 2017 ride capped at 450 riders, departs from the Victory Memorial Gardens, and heads into the northern hills of Wagga Wagga.
-Four picturesque, challenging and unique Dirt Sectors await riders, as well as a jaunt through the rolling Coursing Park hills.
+The 2018 ride is capped at 750 riders (increased from 450 last year), departs from the Victory Memorial Gardens, and heads into the northern hills of Wagga Wagga.
+Picturesque, challenging and unique Dirt Sectors await riders, as well as a jaunt through the rolling Coursing Park hills.

 - Approximately 130km of challenging rural riding

-- Four ‘Dirt Sectors’, each rated and named
+- Mulitple ‘Dirt Sectors’, each rated and named

 - Fully signed and mapped route